History

 For comparison, this volume could fill 181 railway carriages, and the weight would be equivalent to 1,727 elephants.
 From the electronic waste, 1,683 tonnes of printed circuit board scrap containing precious metals were extracted, as well as 740 tonnes of copper-bearing scrap and 65 tonnes of wire scrap.
 All raw materials were transferred to the company's partners for further processing.
 More than 4,624 tonnes of ferrous metal scrap were produced from the devices handed over for recycling, and 692 tonnes of plastic, cardboard and metal products were transferred to partners for further processing and reuse.

 In August 2023, GS Group launched the production of the first Russian multimedia centre for the home, Seliger, at the Digital Television Systems enterprise (part of the Technopolis GS innovation cluster).
-The media hub allows users to watch television via satellite, the internet or terrestrial broadcasts.
+The media hub allows users to watch television via satellite, the internet or over the air.
 It provides independent viewing on up to five devices, recording and playback of content at a convenient time, the ability to connect external hard drives, and support for Wi-Fi and Bluetooth 3.0.
-Seliger also has 1 TB of memory.
+Seliger is also equipped 1 TB of built-in memory.

 learn more